 The card was from the SanDisk Extreme PRO SDHC range, which the company says is "temperature-proof, waterproof, shock-proof, and x-ray-proof".
 Funnily enough, they don't mention it being puppy-proof (although if you're a new dog owner, you'll know that few things are)!

 Let's not dwell on the fact that I left the memory card (carelessly) within reaching distance of a teething puppy.
 What's more amazing is that the images survived and the card is still functioning to this day – even after being chomped repeatedly!

 Even though the card is marketed as a rugged and professional option, I'm still very impressed that it's remained intact, apart from a few tooth marks.
-For me, it's proof of why you should sometimes invest in accessories including the best memory card (opens in new tab)s.
+For me, it's proof of why you should sometimes invest in accessories including the best memory cards.
 And, why I'll be keep my camera kit on very tall shelves from now on!